loginom/loginom-help-en-omegat/data/processors/control/condition.md

 **Debug mode** ![Debug mode](../../images/icons/checkbox-states/checked_default.svg) will be used to check data correctness at the output ports regardless of conditions.
 The branches specified in *Run condition branch* list will be active.
 It includes the following components:

-* **List of user branches** denotes the branches added by a user.
+* **List of user branches**: the branches added by a user.
 It is possible to select one of them.
 * **All branches** enable to activate execution of all branches, including *Otherwise* branch.
 * **Otherwise** enables to activate execution of only *Otherwise* branch.